Proposals must be submitted online through OCALI Pass, a free online user account.

 All proposal submitters are also required to include a short personal bio and upload a resume or curriculum vitae (CV).
-Bios are shared with attendees through the conference guidebook and website.
+Bios are shared with attendees through the website.
 Resumes/CVs are used to apply for continuing education units (CEUs).

-Note: A separate account, presenter bio, and CV should be created and uploaded for each individual presenter and co-presenter.
-All co-presenters must be added to a proposal by the submission deadline of Tuesday, March 31, 2020 (deadline extended from March 25).
+A separate account, presenter bio, and CV should be created and uploaded for each individual presenter and co-presenter.
+All co-presenters must be added to a proposal by the submission deadline of March 31, 2022.

 Review the proposal requirements in advance so that you can create a comprehensive proposal.

-Submissions are welcomed for a variety of session types – poster sessions, facilitated discussions, podcast recordings, panels, learning lab sessions, hands-on interactive sessions, and lectures.
-Think carefully and creatively about which session type would best allow the audience to experience, understand, and/or engage with your session ideas, principles, or strategies.
+Think creatively about which session type would best allow the audience to experience, understand, and/or engage with your session ideas, principles, or strategies.
 Consider the lessons, take aways, and/or action steps that will allow the audience to replicate or implement session content in their own work.
 Review the topic areas and targeted audiences to carefully select which will best highlights your content.
 Attendees will use these criteria as they sort the final program when looking for the sessions they would like to attend.